DarkDrim/go-test-report/README.md

   version     Prints the version number of go-test-report

 Flags:
   -g,  --groupSize int     the number of tests per test group indicator (default 20) -h,  --help              help for go-test-report
   -i,  --input string      the JSON input file
-  -o, --output string   the HTML output file (default "test_report.html") -s, --size string     the size (in pixels) of the clickable indicator for test result groups (default "24") -t, --title string    the title text shown in the test report (default "go-test-report") -v, --verbose         while processing, show the complete output from go test
+  -o,  --output string     the HTML output file (default "test_report.html") -b, --build-tags string the golang build tags (if all tests files contains build tag - this option is mandatory)
+  -s,  --size string       the size (in pixels) of the clickable indicator for test result groups (default "24") -t,  --title string      the title text shown in the test report (default "go-test-report") -v,  --verbose           while processing, show the complete output from go test

 Use "go-test-report [command] --help" for more information about a command.
 ```